CSESoc-CompClub/2025-Winter-Handbook/src/3_day_3_ai/3_7_calling_ai.md

 ### Import the OpenAI API
 > [!INFO] Info
+> 1. Install OpenAI by running this `npm install openai`
-> We need the OpenAI library and our API key to make requests.
+> 2. We need the OpenAI library and our API key to make requests.
 The key is stored in a variable called process.env

 > [!TIP] Tip
 > ```javascript